Skip to content

 • set well_known_configuration to the URL where the IdP configuration can be found or the path to a configuration file on the server.
 If a URL is used, it must be reachable from the back end.
 Alternatively, manually set jwks_uri, authorization_endpoint, token_endpoint

-5. On the identity provider side
+In the identity provider configuration console:

 • set scope to openid email.
 Alternatively, configure claim_attribute: email and user_config_attribute: email accordingly